msg4rajesh/AU-GAN/README.md

 <img src="./assets/augan_uncer.png" width="800">

 ## **Citation**
-If our code is helpful your research, please cite our paper:
+If our code is helpful for your research, please cite our paper:
 ```
 @InProceedings{kwak_adverse_2021},
   author = {Kwak, Jeong-gi and Jin, Youngsaeng and Li, Yuanming and Yoon, Dongsik and Kim, Donghyeon and Ko, Hanseok},